Avrmaster/use-shared-state/README.md

 - Autocomplete works for keys and values
 - Using an unknown key or wrong type is a compile-time error

-Example error cases:
-- using a key that is not declared
-- setting a value of the wrong type
-- attempting to use generics to override a key’s type

 This design intentionally prevents subtle runtime bugs caused by inconsistent shared state shapes.